USEPA/WNTR/documentation/morph.rst

 Network skeletonization
 ----------------------------
-The goal of network skeletonization is to reduce the size of a water network model with minimal impact on system behavoir.
+The goal of network skeletonization is to reduce the size of a water network model with minimal impact on system behavior.
 Network skeletonization in WNTR follows the procedure outlined in [WCSG03]_.
 The skeletonization process retains all tanks, reservoirs, valves, and pumps, along with all junctions and pipes that are associated with controls.
 Junction demands and demand patterns are retained in the skeletonized model, as described below.
-Merged pipes are assigned equivalent properties for diameter, length, and roughness to approximate the updated system behavoir.
+Merged pipes are assigned equivalent properties for diameter, length, and roughness to approximate the updated system behavior.
 Pipes that fall below a user defined pipe diameter threshold are candidates for removal based on three operations, including:

 1. **Branch trimming**: Dead-end pipes that are below the pipe diameter threshold are removed from the model (:numref:`fig-branch-trim`).